CCI-MOC/hil/docs/network-drivers.md

   possible that other models will work as well.
 * ``haas.ext.switches.brocade``, for the brocade VDX 6740.

-Neither driver requires any extension-specific config options.
+None of the drivers require any extension-specific config options.
 Per the information in `rest_api.md`, the details of certain API calls are driver-dependant, below are the details for each of these switches.